ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Install ROS 2
 -------------

-Binary releases of {DISTRO_TITLE_FULL} are not provided.
-Instead you may download nightly :ref:`prerelease binaries <Prerelease_binaries>`.
+* Go to the releases page: https://github.com/ros2/ros2/releases

-* Download the latest package for Windows, e.g., ``ros2-package-windows-AMD64.zip``.
+* Download the latest package for Windows, e.g., ``ros2-{DISTRO}-*-windows-release-amd64.zip``.

 .. note::

     There may be more than one binary download option which might cause the file name to differ.

 .. note::

     To install debug libraries for ROS 2, see `Extra Stuff for Debug`_.
     Then continue on with downloading ``ros2-package-windows-debug-AMD64.zip``.

 * Unpack the zip file somewhere (we'll assume ``C:\dev\ros2_{DISTRO}``\ ).